 - Monitoring connected objects transferring data in real time to you.
 An example of this is the Smart wine cellar of Vint Cerf (the inventor of the original Internet Protocol).
 It makes sure bottles don’t get lost and alert him if the cellar gets too hot.

 - The connected object will go beyond monitoring (not just alerting you), it will connect directly to another machine.
 It will become more autonomous and intelligent.
 This is referred to Machine to Machine (M2M), like a traffic light system that automatically respond to traffic jams directing cars away from the troubled areas

 The applications for the IoT are vast:

-In cities, such as smart lightings that adjust to seasons and time changes resulting in reduction of costs and energy
+- In cities, such as smart lighting that adjust to seasons and time changes resulting in reduction of costs and energy

 - In Industries, for quality control and employee’s management, like sensors installed inside equipment that will monitor if any parts have exceeded their designed threshold and will automatically send reports to owners.

 - For the environment, to monitor climate changes flooding, pollution etc.

 We are at an early stage of the IoT .Venture capitalist sees the Internet of Things as a huge opportunity.
 Could you take advantage of this new technology?
 Could your invention become a connected object and improve our day to day life?
 This is an opportunity to revisit past ideas and adapt them.
 Innovate Product Design has experience working on a wide range of products and connected objects or those linked with Smart Phone applications and we are on hand to answer any questions that you may have.